eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Dialect Add-ons

 Dialect add-ons are available to add support for specific language analysis in your COBOL files.
-Currently an add-on for the IDMS dialect is available.
+Currently an add-on for the IDMS dialect is available on the Visual Studio Code Marketplace.

+Dialect add-ons must be enabled in the COBOL Language Support extension settings.
+To enable dialect add-ons that you install, complete the following tasks:

-To enable dialect add-ons, ensure that you meet the Java prerequisite described in the add-on readme and set **Cobol-lsp: serverRuntime** to **JAVA** in the extension settings.
+1. Ensure that you meet the Java prerequisite described in the add-on readme.
+2. Set **Cobol-lsp: serverRuntime** to **JAVA** in the your extension settings.
+3. Add the dialect to the **Cobol-lsp: dialects** array in your workspace extension settings.

+By default, COBOL Language Support processes dialects in the order you list them in the **Cobol-lsp: dialects** setting.
+If you list dialects in the wrong order, some pieces of code might be incorrectly processed using the wrong dialect parser and marked as errors.

 ### SQL Backend Server